indierusty/indierusty/README.md

 - 👋 Hi, I’m Priyanshu @indierusty
-- 🛠️ I create and play games.
-Passionate about indie game development.
+- 🛠️ I have a passion for building video games.

 <!---
 indierusty/indierusty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.